weareenvoy/tdd-string-calculator/readme.md

 > When PHP coerces a string to an int, it finds the first reasonable value.
 In this case, that value
 > is 1, so it returns 1 instead of throwing some other error. ¯\_(ツ)_/¯

+Let’s write some real code to make this work.
+As we can tell from our test, we’re using `,` as a string delimiter, so maybe the first thing we do here is split our string into an array of numbers which we can sum.
+PHP has some pretty useful array functions to make this a ridiculously simple test to complete, but feel free to use whatever methodology you’d like.

+Passing!